Sylvain-Frey/Systematic-Literature-Review/README.md

 Data extraction and processing tools for a Systematic Literature Review:
 - extract paper metadata from HTML pages (ACM online library).
-- format heterogeneous CSV metadata (Springer, IEEE) to a common CSV template.
+- format heterogeneous CSV metadata (Springer, IEEE, ISI Web of Science) to a common CSV template.
 - screen metadata : review paper abstract, title... and filter irrelevant papers out.

 This documentation shows some sample runs using data in the samples/ folder.